javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

     alert(x); // 1
     ```

     An assignment is a simple case.
-Other side effects can also be involved.
+There may be side effects, that won't show up if the evaluation doesn't reach them.

     As we can see, such a use case is a "shorter way of doing `if`".
 The first operand is converted to boolean.
 If it's false, the second one is evaluated.